vikbehal/Explore/Power BI/Day 7.md

 -Use other DAX functions to create complex calculations
 -**Useful to highlighting running totals, comparing sales this year to date with sales for the same period last year, and sales forecasting**
 -Measures are used in visualizations like columns with some limitations e.g. they can not be used on Axis because it does not distinct values since they are calculated
+5. Demo Calculated Column, Calculated tables and Measures
+-DAX functions, just like any other coding language, shall be formatted.
+For insenstive data, you may use [daxformatter.com](https://www.daxformatter.com/)